akwirick/akwirick/README.md

 - Worked as a research data scientist from 2009-2013 and then moved into data engineering because engineering was more interesting than research.
 - Didn't learn to code until I was 23.
 My first language was R and I learned it to develop better statistical models for my research.
 - Care very deeply about ethical issues surrounding technology especially things like privacy, equity and social good
+- Use he/him as my pronouns
+- My last name is pronounced _WHY rick_

 #### 🌱 I’m currently learning to...
 - Bake a perfect bundt cake